marsdrums/test-tutorial/visual-quality/index.md

 L_o(\mathbf{x}) = \int_{H^{2}} L_{ambient} \cos(\theta_i) d\omega_i
 $$

 $L_{ambient}$ is the so-called ***ambient light***, a constant and uniform light that comes from every direction and which can potentially reach and illuminate any point in the scene.
-While this may sound like a very crude approximation of the lighting phenomenon, it's actually not too far from the truth: after multiple bounces off surfaces, indirect light looks like a sort or "light reverb", which tends to stabilize around an average value.
+While this may sound like a crude approximation of the lighting phenomenon, it's not too far from the truth: after multiple bounces off surfaces, indirect light looks like a sort of "light reverb," which tends to stabilize around an average value.

 The rendering equation looks much simpler now, but we can rework it even further: